François-Joachim de Pierre de Bernis: Biography

 On the death of the royal mistress in 1764, Bernis was recalled and once more offered the seals of office, but declined them, and was appointed archbishop of Albi.
 His occupancy of the see was not of long duration.
-In 1769 he went to Rome to assist at the conclave which resulted in the election of Pope Clement XIV, and the talent which he displayed on that occasion procured him the appointment of ambassador to Rome, where he spent the remainder of his life.
+In 1769, he went to Rome to assist at the conclave which resulted in the election of Pope Clement XIV, and the talent which he displayed on that occasion procured him the appointment of ambassador to Rome, where he spent the remainder of his life.
 He was partly instrumental in bringing about the suppression of the Jesuits, and acted with greater moderation than is generally allowed.
 He assisted the wavering pope in securing the delays for which he had asked.
 But the pressure exercised by the Bourbons of Spain, Naples, and France, and the passive attitude and tacit consent of Austria brought the negotiations to an abrupt termination.
-During the French Revolution, he celebrated, in the national church of San Luigi dei Francesi in Rome, a solemn funeral for Louis XVI of France, who had been executed on the guillotine in 1793.
+During the French Revolution, he celebrated, in the national church of San Luigi dei Francesi in Rome, a solemn funeral for Louis XVI, who had been executed on the guillotine in 1793.
 He resigned the administration of his archdiocese rather than take the constitutional oath.

-Bernis lost his influence under Pius VI, who was friendly to the Jesuits, to whom he was hostile.
+Bernis lost his influence under Pope Pius VI, who was friendly to the Jesuits, to whom he was hostile.
 He was reduced almost to penury but the court of Spain, mindful of the support he had given to their ambassador in obtaining the condemnation of the Jesuits, came to his relief with a handsome pension.
-He devoted himself to the French exiles, placing his palace at the disposal of the princesses of France who had sought refuge in Rome, for Pope Pius VI bestowed on him posthumously the epithet "Protector of the Church of France".
+He devoted himself to the French exiles, placing his palace at the disposal of the princesses of France who had sought refuge in Rome, for Pius bestowed on him posthumously the epithet "Protector of the Church of France".

 Bernis died at Rome on 3 November 1794, and was buried in the church of S. Luigi de Francesi.
 In 1803 his remains were transferred to the cathedral at Nîmes.
 His poems, the longest of which is La Religion vengée (Parma, 1794), were collected and published after his death (Paris, 1797, etc.).
 His Mémoires et lettres 1715-58 (8 vols.
 Paris.
 1878) are still interesting to the historian.